narwhalacademy/zebra-crossing/README.md

 - **Place a sticker (or webcam cover) over your laptop’s front-facing camera.**
   - If you buy a webcam cover for a laptop, make sure it is less than 0.1mm thick so that it doesn't affect how the laptop closes.
 - **Don't use devices your workplace gives you for personal things.** Either have separate devices for your work and personal lives, or, if it's too troublesome to have multiple devices, use your personal device for everything.
 Devices set up by workplaces often have monitoring systems that can be misused during disputes.
-- **Buy a mobile phone that always gets the latest software updates.** Recommended phones:
+- **Buy a mobile phone that always gets the latest software updates** and, in the case of Android, doesn't install unnecessary apps and system add-ons.
-  - Apple iPhone
+  - First choice: Apple iPhone.
+Apple has a track record of supporting devices for a long time.
-  - Google Pixel Android
+  - Second choice: Google Pixel.
+Pixel phones get Android updates direct from Google and ships with a more-or-less "vanilla" installation of Android.
+  - Avoid Samsung: They have a track record of adding a lot of unnecessary apps, including [an app platform that installs apps without permission and collects data about you without consent](https://www.techfinitive.com/explainers/what-is-app-cloud-delete/).
+  - For other Android phones: It's a balancing act between choosing a phone that a) doesn't add too much bloat to their installation of Android, b) quickly applies security patches that are released from Google's Android project, and c) will guarantee software updates for their hardware for a long time.

 - **Use a paid VPN service** both when you're on a public network (e.g. café) and when you're at home (to decrease data shared with your internet/phone company).
   - Avoid free VPN services because free services often make their money back by selling your data.
   - Recommended VPNs: [Mullvad](https://mullvad.net), [IVPN](https://www.ivpn.net/)💰